innovation-upstream/devrc/README.md

 ## Setup

+Follow these steps to initialize a fresh environment capable of building and running any Innovation Upstream repo.
+If you screw up entering your password and the script exits you can just run it again as it is designed to be idemponent

 1. `cd $HOME`
 2. Clone this repo
 3. Copy the content into your home dir: `cp -a $HOME/devrc/. .`
 4. Remove the now redundent directory: `rm -rf $HOME/devrc`
-5. Run `cmd/install.sh` and enter your password when prompted, select 'n' when prompted to change your default shell to zsh
+5. Run `cmd/install.sh` and enter your password when prompted, select 'y' when prompted to change your default shell to zsh
 6. If you plan on using nvim, open it and run `:PlugInstall`
   `:TSInstall go graphql typescript json vim bash` you can add more